 Assessing the Sorption of Fluorinated Pharmaceuticals to Activated Carbon

-Miguel is a first-year student interested in majoring in Biochemistry for the pre-med pathway.
-He joined the Bowers lab as a STRONG (Science and Technology Research Opportunities for a New Generation) Scholar.
-Now, Miguel hopes to further expand his research experience and develop a deeper understanding of the broader impact of pharmaceuticals.
+Miguel is an intended Biochemistry major on a pre-med track.
+He joined the Bowers lab as a STRONG (Science and Technology Research Opportunities for a New Generation) Scholar with the goal of further expanding his research experience and develop a deeper understanding of the broader impact of pharmaceuticals.

 Outside of the lab, Miguel is a board member for La Alianza Latinx (LAL), secretary for Oberlin’s QuestBridge chapter, and member of the kickboxing club.